igorua/commercetools-demo-site/README.md

 [IMPEX Web GUI](https://impex.sphere.io/commands/product-import) is a cloud hosted version of the commercetools CLI toolings for your convenience.
 All CLIs are supported, but not the csv-mapper.

-## Phase 6: Customize the Look and CSS of the Demo storefront.
+## Phase 6: Customize the Look and CSS of the demo storefront.

-To customize the Demo Storefront, you will make use of the fact that the SUNRISE storefront has been directly deployed from GitHub to Heroku.
+To customize the demo storefront, you will make use of the fact that the SUNRISE storefront has been directly deployed from GitHub to Heroku.
 This effectively creates a fork of the project on a Heroku git server.
 The only inconvenience is that to conveniently access that git repository you have to

  * install the [Heroku Toolbelt](https://toolbelt.heroku.com/) (essentially a Heroku CLI)